 First, for lawsuits over car accident injuries: If anyone was injured in the accident—whether a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian—and they want to file a lawsuit against the person who caused the accident, Code of Virginia section 8.01-243 says that the injury case must be filed in Virginia's civil court system within two years of the date of the accident.

-Second, for lawsuits over damage to a vehicle or other property in connection with a car accident in Virginia: This kind of case must be filed against any potential defendant within five years, according to section 8.01-243.
+If your lawsuit is over damage to a vehicle or other property in connection with a car accident in Virginia, it must be filed against any potential defendant within five years, according to section 8.01-243.

-And finally, if the car accident caused someone's death, and their family or a representative wants to bring a wrongful death lawsuit, the filing deadline is two years, and the "clock" starts running on the day of the accident victim's death, which could be later than the date of the accident itself.
+If the car accident caused someone's death, and their family or a representative wants to bring a Virginia wrongful death lawsuit, the filing deadline is two years, and the "clock" starts running on the day of the accident victim's death, which could be later than the date of the accident itself.
 (The two-year statute of limitations for wrongful death lawsuits is set by Code of Virginia section 8.01-244.)

-A follow-up question might be, "What happens if I try to file my Virginia car accident lawsuit after the statute of limitations deadline has passed?"
-In that situation, you can count on the person you're trying to sue (that's the defendant) asking the court to dismiss the case, and the court granting the dismissal.
+If you try to file you Virginia car accident lawsuit after the statute of limitations deadline has passed, you can count on the person you're trying to sue (that's the defendant) asking the court to dismiss the case, and the court granting the dismissal.
 That's why it's crucial to understand the statute of limitations and how it applies to your situation.

 Even if you're confident that your case will be resolved through the car insurance claim process, you'll want to leave yourself plenty of time to file a lawsuit in case you need to—if for no other reason than that you'll have more leverage during settlement talks.
 If you think you might be running up against the filing deadline, you may want to contact an experienced Virginia car accident attorney.